Eddio0141/UniTAS/README.md

 - Integrate BepInEx to project
 - Build script or something to build everything properly
 - TAS GUI
+- Only patch / use types and methods that exist across all supported unity versions

 # Working versions
 - 2021.2.14